Nawal El Saadawi: Career

 Saadawi graduated as a medical doctor in 1955 from Cairo University.
 That year, she married Ahmed Helmi, whom she met as a fellow student in medical school.
 They have a daughter, Mona Helmi.
 The marriage ended after two years.
 Through her medical practice, she observed women's physical and psychological problems and connected them with oppressive cultural practices, patriarchal oppression, class oppression and imperialist oppression.
 Her second husband was a colleague, Rashad Bey.

 While working as a doctor in her birthplace of Kafr Tahla, she observed the hardships and inequalities faced by rural women.
 After attempting to protect one of her patients from domestic violence, Saadawi was summoned back to Cairo.
 She eventually became the Director of the Ministry of Public Health and met her third husband, Sherif Hatata, while sharing an office in the Ministry of Health.
 Hatata, also a medical doctor and writer, had been a political prisoner for 13 years.
 They married in 1964 and have a son.
 Saadawi and Hatata lived together for 43 years and divorced in 2010.

 Saadawi attended Columbia University, earning a master's degree in public health in 1966.
 In 1972, she published Woman and Sex (المرأة والجنس), confronting and contextualising various aggressions perpetrated against women's bodies, including female circumcision.
 The book became a foundational text of second-wave feminism.
 As a consequence of the book and her political activities, Saadawi was dismissed from her position at the Ministry of Health.
 She also lost her positions as chief editor of a health journal, and as Assistant General Secretary in the Medical Association in Egypt.
 From 1973 to 1976, Saadawi worked on researching women and neurosis in Ain Shams University's Faculty of Medicine.
 From 1979 to 1980, she was the United Nations Advisor for the Women's Programme in Africa (ECA) and the Middle East (ECWA).

-Court Cases against her
+Court cases against her

-In 2002 a legal attempt was made by Nabih el-Wahsh in an Egyptian Court to legally divorce el-Saadwai from her husband on account of hesba, a 9th century principal of shariah law, that allows for the conviction of Muslims who are seen to be harming Islam.
+In 2002 a legal attempt was made by Nabih el-Wahsh in an Egyptian Court to legally divorce el-Saadawi from her husband on account of hesba, a 9th-century principle of shariah law, that allows for the conviction of Muslims who are seen to be harming Islam.
 The evidence used against her was a March interview in which el-Wahsh claims was proof she had abandoned Islam.
 The legal attempt was unsuccessful.

 In 2008, a similar attempt was made to strip el-Saadawi of her Egyptian nationality due to her radical opinions and writing, this attempt was also unsuccessful.